rollerworks/search/Resources/doc/type.rst

 A type can be *extended* with extra functionality for more advanced optimization and/or handling.

-Look at the build-in types if you need help implementing them.
+Look at the built-in types for help implementing them.

 .. note::